myabc/myabc.github.com/_posts/2007-10-29-additional-blog.markdown

 ---

 I have set up a separate site and blog for work-related interests.
-Find it at &lt;a href="http://alexcolesportfolio.com/blog/"&gt;alexcolesportfolio.com/blog&lt;/a&gt;.
+Find it at
+<del>alexcolesportfolio.com/blog</del> (update: content now merged back into
+alexbcoles.com).